Skip to main content

 Safety was another category that required a different angle than usual.
 Our ordinary approach involves identifying the brands whose manufacturing practices produce consistent and accurately labeled potencies, but each brand in this guide does a good job of that.
 All of them test their supplements through third parties, and most of them are GMP-compliant and ensure that their products are free of common allergens.
 Hence another question: Which one presents the lowest risk for adverse effects for the broadest population of users?

-The answer, again, was Live Conscious ZenWell.
+The answer was Live Conscious ZenWell.
 We considered that a majority of our recommendations have ashwagandha, so we came to our conclusion after a process of exclusion, which went like this:

-• Codeage contains ingredients to which some users may be allergic.
-Albeit low, mushroom and blueberry allergies present a real allergy risk that can be life-threatening.
+• Codeage contains mushrooms and blueberries, which present real allergy risks that can be life-threatening.

-• Ritual's saffron is another ingredient that can cause severe allergic reactions in some users.
+• Innerbody’s saffron is another ingredient that can cause severe allergic reactions in some users, and it also contains soy and dairy.

 • Goli is effectively a candy.
 Its sugar and sodium content is significant enough to push some users over the edge of recommended daily allowances.